Zatom01/destination-review-js-frontend/README.md

 Welcome to Destination-Review!

 This is a single page application that has Rails as an API (backend) and renders with Javascript (frontend).
-You can create a contry and a city review or go into a country's page do the following:
+You can create a country and add city's review or go into a country's page do the following:
     a.
 Add a review for a city
     b.
 Add likes on specific review
     c.
 Update a review